 Alternatively, pairing the lock with the Nest Hello video doorbell will allow you to see who’s at the door, and remotely grant them access (or not).

 Claiming easy installation that requires only a screwdriver, bringing the Nest x Yale lock into your home should be pretty straightforward.
 As far as security is concerned, Nest says that remote access is secured via layers of bank-level encryption technology.
 And if your power or Wi-Fi fails or your app malfunctions, you will still be able to open the Nest x Yale Lock using the touchscreen.
-And if lock batteries drain, the deadbolt can be opened by touching a nine-volt battery to the terminals at the bottom of the lock.
+And if the lock batteries drain, you won’t find yourself locked out because the deadbolt can be opened by touching a nine-volt battery to the terminals at the bottom of the lock.

 You can buy the Nest x Yale lock for $249, or for $279, you can get a Nest Connect included as well.
 That feature will allow you to lock your door from anywhere using the companion app.
-Colors available include Satin Nickel, Oil-Rubbed Bronze, and Polished Brass.
+Available colors include satin nickel, oil-rubbed bronze, and polished brass.

 See it on:

-Updated on March 15: The Nest x Yale Lock is now shipping beginning at $249.
+Updated on August 28: The Nest x Yale Lock now works with Google Assistant